 Receiving God’s Spirit occurs in the following way.
 Upon repentance and baptism, one is placed into the Body of Christ, which is the Church (Eph.
 1:22-23; Col. 1:18).
 Hence, the scripture says, “By one Spirit [the Holy Spirit] are we all baptized into one body” (I Cor.
 12:13).

-The Bible states that the entire world is now awaiting the first resurrection.
+The Bible states that the entire world is now awaiting the resurrection when flesh is changed to spirit.
 It is then that the Sons of God will be revealed.
 Carefully notice: “For the earnest expectation of the creature [creation] waits for the manifestation of the sons of God…Because the creature [creation] itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groans and travails in pain together until now” (Rom.
 8:19, 21-22).
 This verse shows that the creation awaits the “delivery” of the “Sons of God.”
 It is “groaning” and “travailing” (laboring) toward this delivery—this birth—of the begotten Sons of God, born again at the resurrection and Christ’s Return.

 In Genesis 1:26, God said that He made human beings in His “image” and “likeness.”
 This verse means what it says.
 God created you to become “like” Him in every way.
 Through His Spirit entering the mind of each of His newly converted children, a new spirit life is begotten.
 A tiny new spirit-begotten embryo comes into existence.
 Just as little children grow up to look like their physical parents, so also do the children of God slowly take on the spiritual likeness of God (their Parent), in “divine” nature (II Pet.
 1:4) and holy, righteous character.